gabrijob/DM_proj/README.md

 ### Conclusion

-In the end, Spark proves itself to be a very flexible tool that allowed us to perform a multitude of analysis in a consederably big data set with relative ease.
-Even though we did not apply Spark to its full potential by running it on more than one machine, or by using more of its advanced and complex methods, we managed to get a better understanding on the inner workings of the framework.
-There is a lot os possible ways that this work could be extended, such as [À PREENCHER POR GABRIEL BENEVIDES]
+In the end, Spark proves itself to be a very flexible tool that allowed us to perform a multitude of analysis in a considerably big data set with relative ease.
+Millions of lines of data couls be processes in question of seconds/few minutes.
+Even though we did not apply Spark to its full potential by running it on more than one machine, for example, we managed to get a better understanding on the inner workings of the framework.
+There is a lot os possible ways that this work could be extended, such as reproducing some of these analysis using different frameworks and libraries, such as Python _pandas_ and measure the time elapsed in a manner with which the results can be compared.